ericpruitt/sshfsexec/README.md

 Description
 -----------

-I use SSHFS on a frequently so I can work on remote servers using local applications.
+I use SSHFS frequently so I can work on remote servers using local applications.
 The access times are generally acceptable on a modern broadband connection for basic text editing with Vim, but I/O heavy commands like git or grep with multiple files are insufferably slow.
 To resolve this, I wrote